 After completing the installation, you can cut the rope light from the spool.
 Then, add a power cord to one end and an end cap to the other.
-Visit our rope light guide for detailed instructions on how to cut rope light.
+Watch the videos below and visit our rope light guide for detailed instructions on how to cut rope light.

 After your rope light is connected to a power cord and the end cap is in place, go ahead and plug your power cord in to check that it's working properly.

 When night time arrives you're ready to enjoy a beautifully illuminated walkway or landscape!